-Based on the results of the December 31, 2018 actuarial valuation, the statutory contribution rate for the State/School group is equal the actuarially required rate (ARC rate) in FY 2022 with an ARC rate of 14.09% (statutory contribution rate was first equal to the ARC rate in FY 2021 at 14.23%).
-Projections based on the same valuation indicate that the contribution rate will increase to 16.07% in FY 2026 and remain around 16% until FY 2036 when the unfunded actuarial liability is paid off.
-To date, the highest contribution rate that has actually been paid for the State/School group has been roughly 12.7% in FY 2019.
+Based on the results of the December 31, 2019 actuarial valuation, the statutory contribution rate for the State/School group is equal the actuarially required rate (ARC rate) in FY 2023 with an ARC rate of 13.86% (statutory contribution rate was first equal to the ARC rate in FY 2021 at 14.23%).
+Projections based on the same valuation, and an annual return on investments of 7.5%, indicate that the contribution rate will increase to 13.93% in FY 2036, at which time the unfunded actuarial liability will be paid off.
+To date, the highest contribution rate actually paid for the State/School group has been roughly 13.4% in FY 2020.
 While additional contributions were made in FY 2019 and FY 2020, other actions by the legislature in recent years to reduce the certified statutory contribution rates create some uncertainty as to whether the full statutory contributions, as projected in the future, will actually be funded.
-While there are a number of unknown factors that may improve the state's ability to fund the full statutory contribution rate in future years, in our professional judgment the expected level of contributions (around 16% of payroll) and the state's struggle in the past to make contributions of 11% to 12% of payroll, make full funding of the projected State/School group contributions unlikely.
+While there are a number of unknown factors that may improve the state's ability to fund the full statutory contribution rate in future years, in our professional judgment the expected level of contributions (almost 14% of payroll) and the state's struggle in the past to make contributions unlikely.

 Therefore, for purposes of the projected cash flows for the State/School group, we believe employer contributions should be assumed to be limited rather than made at the full statutory contribution rate.
-Based on actual contribution rates in the past, a contribution in the range of 11% to 12% seems to be a reasonable estimate.
-Our modeling indicates that employer contribution rates for the State/School group in this range are still sufficient to avoid a depletion date.
+Based on actual contribution rates in the past, a contribution in the range of 11% to 12% seems to be a reasonable estimate of a sustainable level of contributions.
+Our modeling indicates employer contribution rates for the State/School group in this range are still sufficient to avoid a depletion date.
+There is considerable variation in these results from year to year, depending on several factors, so future GASB reports may indicate a depletion date under this set of assumptions even though no depletion of FNP occurs in this year's analysis.

 The Local group of KPERS is currently contributing the full actuarial contribution rate.
 Employers also contribute the full actuarial contribution rate for KP&F and Judges.
-The expected employer actuarial contribution rate was modeled for future years for these groups, assuming all actuarial assumptions are met in future years.
+The expected employer actuarial contribution rate was modeled for future years for these groups, assuming all actuarial assumptions are met in future years, and the full contribution rate was assumed to be paid.

 For KPERS, member contributions are 6% of compensation.
 For KP&F, member contributions are 7.15% of compensation.
-For Judges, member contributions are 6% of compensation; however upon reaching the maximum retirement benefit level of 70% of Final Average Salary, the contribution rate is reduced to 2%.
-The blended member contribution rate for Judges used in the projection of cash flows was 5.65%.
+For Judges, member contributions are 6% of compensation; however, upon reaching the maximum retirement benefit level of 70% of Final Average Salary, the contribution rate is reduced to 2%.
+The blended member contribution rate for Judges used in the projection of cash flows was 5.63%.

 The FNP projections are based upon the System's financial status on the Valuation Date, the indicated set of methods and assumptions, and the requirements of GASB 67.
 As such, the FNP projections are not reflective of the expected cash flows and asset accumulations that would occur on an ongoing plan basis, reflecting the impact of future members.
-Therefore, the results of this test do not necessarily indicate whether or not the fund will actually run out of money, the financial condition of the System, or the System's ability to make benefit payments in future years.
+Therefore, the results of this test do not necessarily indicate whether the fund will actually run out of money, the financial condition of the System, or the System's ability to make benefit payments in future years.